 Whooshers.com would like to facilitate communication between doctors specializing in pulsatile tinnitus

-causes and sufferers of pulsatile tinnitus symptoms.
+causes and sufferers of pulsatile tinnitus.

-If you are a doctor, medical researcher, or other member
+If you are a doctor, medical researcher, or other member of the

 medical community who would like to help in this effort, please contact firstname.lastname@example.org in confidence.

 ideas and/or comments are welcome.

 Communications sent to email@example.com